18 Safety Precautions in Tunnelling

 2. Open flames, electric short-circuiting should be avoided by providing proper covering over the power line and light.

 3. Medical equipment and doctors should always be available at the site.

-4. Fire fighting equipment with the excellent operator and sufficient water supply should be available at the site at all the time.
+4. Fire fighting equipment with an excellent operator and sufficient water supply should be available at the site at all times.